Moscow-Squad/CineVerse/README.md

     * **Role:** A **_specialized utility module_** responsible for loading images (using Coil) and handling content safety by classifying and blurring images using TensorFlow Lite.
     * **Dependencies:** None.

-## 🛠️ Tech Stack & Third-Party Libraries
+## 🛠️ Tech Stack & Key Libraries

-CineVerse uses modern Android development tools and libraries:
+CineVerse is built with a modern tools, libraries, robust, and scalable tech stack, leveraging the best of the Android ecosystem.

 **Languages & Tools**
 - Kotlin